dxw/contracts/agreements/govpress.md

             of your site's operation and recommend improvements; for example, on its security, performance, effectiveness, responsiveness, accessibility,
             maintainability or any other thing which we believe may be relevant;
-        4. The facility for the security of user accounts logging into the WordPress administration area to be enhanced using two-factor authentication;
-        5. Configuration of and enhancements to the hosted WordPress service;
-        6. Plugin security reviews;
-        7. Security testing.
+        4. Faster ("enhanced") response times to tickets, as described in our Service Level Agreement.

-    4. Unless otherwise agreed, dxw will not, under this contract, provide any service not specified in clause 4.1, 4.2 or 4.3 unless it is specified in the Proposal, including but not limited to:
+    4. Unless otherwise agreed in writing, dxw will not, under this contract, provide any service not specified in clause 4.1, 4.2 or 4.3, including but not limited to:

         1. Support for any third-party services upon which your service relies;
         2. Changes to your website which constitute new functionality.